 - Push the mixture quickly into greased container or molds and firmly press the content.
 Let it stay for between 24 hours and 48 hours until it becomes hard.

-- Remove the mold and store in a bag or airtight container.
+- Remove the mold and store it in a bag or airtight container.
 Use it before the end of two weeks.

 Side Effects of Baking Soda Bath